 Screening for Colorectal Cancer

-It is recommended that most people have a screening colonoscopy every 10 years starting at age 50.
+It is recommended that most people have a colonoscopy screening every 10 years, starting at age 50.
 Some expert groups recommend starting at age 45.
 A colonoscopy allows examination of the entire colon and rectum using a tiny camera.
 This test can find cancers in the early, most treatable stage and actually prevent cancers from developing by removing polyps, as shown here.

 What Is a Virtual Colonoscopy?

 An alternative to colonoscopy uses CT scan images to visualize the colon.
 This 10-minute to 15-minute procedure is known as a virtual colonoscopy.
 As with a conventional colonoscopy, the colon must be emptied as thoroughly as possible prior to the examination.
 In virtual colonoscopy, polyps or tumors are visualized without inserting the camera into the intestine.
 One disadvantage is that a virtual colonoscopy can only identify and not remove any polyps that are found.
-A real colonoscopy is needed to remove polyps that may be identified.
+A standard colonoscopy is needed to remove polyps that may be identified.

 Colon X-Rays (Lower GI)

 An X-ray of the colon, known as a lower GI series, can provide another way to image the colon and rectum.
 A chalky liquid known as barium is used as a contrast agent and used as an enema.
 This photo shows an example of an "apple core" tumor that narrows the colon.
 As with a virtual colonoscopy, a real colonoscopy or other surgical procedure would be needed to remove any tumors or polyps that may be found.

 Colorectal Cancer Diagnosis